Restorative Practices in your Child’s School:

 Looking at Restorative Practices from the outside in, it’s very easy to get the wrong idea about what we stand for when we immerse students in Restorative Approaches to address conflict and wrongdoing.
-Some parents can be quick to judge us as being permissive with the ‘naughty kids’ unless we get good at communicating how are very serious about setting high standards for student conduct and holding everyone in the community accountable to these standards.
+Some parents can quickly judge us as being permissive with the ‘naughty kids’ unless we get good at communicating how we are very serious about setting high standards for student conduct and holding everyone in the community accountable to these standards.

-Bill begins by sharing a true story of a student who was badly bullied and the restorative process that followed that restored a sense of control for this young man.
-This is a story that gets to the heart of what Restorative Pedagogy is all about and wins hearts and minds in the process.
+Bill begins by sharing a true story of a student who was severely bullied and the restorative process that followed that restored a sense of control for this young man.
+This story gets to the heart of what Restorative Pedagogy is all about and wins hearts and minds in the process.
 This story becomes the common thread that runs through the rest of the workshop, tying together theory and application.

 The Social Control Window is clearly explained so parents can see what a high control / high support environment looks like and why it brings the best out of young people.
 Research evidence of the positive impact of a restorative culture in schools from across the globe is also shared.

-The history of Restorative Justice is looked at, including its origins in criminal justice, placing Restorative Pedagogy within an important broader context.
+Restorative Justice's history is examined, including its origins in criminal justice, placing Restorative Pedagogy within an important broader context.

-This is a highly engaging 2 hour session that paves the way for a parenting workshop “Parenting in Windows” from Bill’s parenting book “Raising Beaut Kids: Recipes for Parents on when to say ‘yes’ and how to say ‘no’”.
+This highly engaging 2-hour session paves the way for a parenting workshop, "Parenting in Windows", from Bill's parenting book "Raising Beaut Kids: Recipes for Parents on When to Say 'Yes' and How to Say 'No'".

-Being a parent of three school-aged children himself, Bill speaks to the heart of parents.
+Being a parent of three school-aged children, Bill speaks to the heart of parents.